0xguava/0xguava.github.io/content/about.md

 pursuing Bachelor of Engineering in Computer Science and Engineering.

 Aditya has keen interest in learning and developing new skills.
 His tech journey started 3 years ago when he switched to **GNU/Linux**.
-Since then, Aditya is been learning about linux and GNU softwares.
+Since then, Aditya has been learning about Linux and GNU software and improving every day.
 <!-- and he can perform installation and management of any linux distro, service management, drive management(including drive encryption), networking and etc.   -->

 <!-- ### Aditya's skillset -->